 Americans are living and working longer, and this act is aimed at helping people better financially prepare for a longer life in retirement.

 Q: How will the age increase on required minimum distributions (RMDs) affect me?

 A: RMDs are the minimum amount a person must draw from their retirement plan account each year, once they hit a certain age.
 With the SECURE Act, the RMDs age increased from 70 ½ to 72.
 This change gives people approximately two additional years for their finances to grow tax-deferred in retirement accounts and plans such as IRAs and 401(k)s.

 It is important to note if you turned age 70 ½ on or before Dec.
 31, 2019, your first distribution needs to be made by April 1, 2020, which is still considered the distribution for 2019.

-Q: Are stretch IRAs being eliminated?
+Q: Is the stretch option for inherited IRAs being eliminated?